Chairman, RSBG Infrastructure

-Jurgen Wild is the Chairman of RSBG Investment, the majority shareholder of Pell Frischmann.
+Jürgen Wild is the Chairman of RSBG Infrastructure, the owner of Pell Frischmann.
 Before this, he worked as the CEO of multiple international engineering firms and contractors.

-Mr. Wild is a member of the supervisory board of the SAG Group, R. Stahl and SolarWorld.
+Mr. Wild is a member of the supervisory board of the R. Stahl.

-Tushar Prabhu is the CEO of Pell Frischmann.
+Tushar Prabhu is the Chairman of Pell Frischmann and CEO of RSBG Infrastructure.
 After training as a civil engineer at the University of Cambridge and an urban planner at Harvard University, he has gained over 25 years’ experience in infrastructure and property projects around the world.

 His primary interests are in the design, development, structuring and procurement of infrastructure projects.
 His knowledge of finance and economics combined with his engineering acumen has enabled him to successfully deliver numerous large-scale land-development and regeneration projects from feasibility through design and implementation.

-Tushar is also a Board Director of British Expertise International, the leading trade association for British consultants working abroad.
-He also serves as a Trustee of Variety, the Children’s Charity.
+Tushar also serves as a Trustee of Variety, the Children’s Charity.